decoders

 httpsUrl: Decoder<URL> (source)

-Accepts strings that are valid URLs, but only HTTPS ones.
+Accepts URL strings and URL instances, but only HTTPS ones.
 Returns the value as a URL instance.

 Tip!
 If you need to limit URLs to different protocols than HTTP, you can do as the HTTPS decoder is implemented: by adding further conditions using a .refine() call.